 20. English Cocker Spaniel

-This dog loves to please people and is generally gentle and affectionate.
-Some dogs can become too clingy and need continuous attention.
+This dog lives to please and is gentle and affectionate by default.
+Some turn clingy and need near-constant attention.

-It’s a good dog for apartment living and gets along well with other pets, children, and elderly people.
+It does well in an apartment and gets along with other pets, children, and older folks.

 21. Coton de Tulear